-In this paper, we analyze the fundamental limits of the cooperative localization in WPCNs.
-We formulate the cooperative FIM and propose the beamforming schemes to solve the localization accuracy and energy efficiency optimization problems.
-In addition, the spatial recursive form and related beamforming schemes are also investigated.
-The simulations demonstrate that our schemes outperform the power allocation based SDP methods and equally combining power scheme.
+In this article, we analyzed the fundamental limits of the cooperative localization in WPCNs.
+We formulated the cooperative FIM and proposed the beamforming schemes to solve the localization accuracy and energy efficiency optimization problems.
+In addition, the spatial recursive form and related beamforming schemes were also investigated.
+The simulations demonstrated that our schemes outperform the power allocation-based SDP methods and equally combining power scheme.
 With more nodes and more antennas of E-AP participating, the localization accuracy is increased.
 We also observe that the channel uncertainty affect the localization accuracy and consume more power to achieve the localization requirements.